Iguanacolossus/Capstone3-TBA/README.md

 ## Distance Metric Used in Model
 To find the distance or similarity of time series samples I chose to use the inter model distance metric  Dynamic Time Warping.
 DTW deals with time shifts in such a way that alow th emodel to compair signal patterens even if the time or phase is shifted.
 Also, cluster centers are computed as the barycenters with respect to DTW, hence they allow to retrieve a sensible average shape whatever the temporal shifts in the cluster.<br>

+Top plot is an exampler of time series clustering with euclidean distance.
 ![dtw1](images/DTW_Euclid_example.svg)<br>
+Botton plot is an example of time series clustering this DTW. as you can see the cluster centers (red) represent the shape of the samples in the cluster.
 ![dtw2](images/DTW_example.svg)

 ## Determining how many different activities the model can pick out of the data.